zhenga8533/sgss-wiki/docs/mechanics/pokemon_changes.md

 Also an important note: the move relearner, together with the move deleter has been moved to the top left house in Cianwood City.
 There are also some changes to moves:

 1. Cut is a 60-power Grass move
-1. Strength is a 60-power Rock move with a 10% chance of reducing the foe's Attack
+1. Strength is a 60-power Rock move with a 10% chance of reducing the foe's Attack.
-1. Rock Smash is a 60-power Fighting move which now has a 30% chance of reducing Defense.
+1. Rock Smash is a 60-power Fighting move with a 30% chance of reducing Defense.
 1. All Black and White upgrades to moves have been added where possible, too.

 ---